PathologyDataScience/HistomicsML2/docs/data-create.rst

     SLIC compactness parameter.
 Range is [0.01, 100] (default 50).

   --inputSlidePath
-    Path to the directory of input slides.
-Set 'inputSlidePath' to '/dataset/svs/' when using your own slides. (default /svs/).
+    Path to the directory of input slides (default /dataset/svs/).

-Check the generated outputs: boundaries and centroids
+Check the generated outputs

 .. code-block:: bash